Sorachriss/Chris-s-Portfolio/README.md

 # Portfolio

+## Project 1
-Predictive Hotel Review Analysis Competitetion Collaborated on developing a predictive model using Excel and Python's scikit-learn to forecast Las Vegas hotel review scores for amenity optimization.
+### Predictive Hotel Review Analysis Competitetion
+Collaborated on developing a predictive model using Excel and Python's scikit-learn to forecast Las Vegas hotel review scores for amenity optimization.
 Created Tableau visualizations to highlight amenity trends in top- and bottom-rated hotels, reinforcing insights from the model.
 Competed in an Alteryx-hosted challenge with over 70 participants.

-What was our Objective: How can hotels predict a Tripadvisor review, and what amenities should hotels prioritize in order to ensure the highest review?
+## What was our Objective: How can hotels predict a Tripadvisor review, and what amenities should hotels prioritize in order to ensure the highest review?